mitliagkas/mitliagkas.github.io/dl-theory-class.md

 Reading: [22], Section 5.3 of [21]

 **March 22nd**
 Weighted Sums of Random Kitchen Sinks: Replacing minimization with randomization in learning

 Reading: [23]

 **March 28th**
 **NO CLASS** - Instructor is travelling

+**March 29th**
+PacGAN: The power of two samples in generative adversarial networks

+Reading: [24]

+**April 4th**
+Some results on non-convex optimization

+Reading: [25,26]